Assisted house sales: What are they and how do assisted sales work?

 Get a free no-obligation offer

-While the use of an estate agent remains the most common method of selling domestic property in the UK, a range of newer approaches is now coming to the fore that may better suit homeowners in certain specific circumstances.
+While the use of an estate agency remains the most common method of selling domestic property in the UK, a range of newer approaches is now coming to the fore that may better suit homeowners in certain specific circumstances.

 Get Your Free Offer Now